 Living in the confines of our human manipulated environments it is easy to forget that we live in a world where there are relatively untouched places still exhibiting grandeur and beauty almost beyond comprehension.
-From majestic cloud crowned mountain peaks to the infinite unknowable ocean depths, at every level the poetic natural landscapes of our world teem with life in myriad forms.
-Over billions of years of evolutionary struggle, a grand ever-changing tapestry has stretched out with each species an interwoven, often fleeting, thread.
+From majestic cloud crowned mountain peaks to the infinite mystery of the ocean depths, at every level the natural landscapes of our world teem with the poetry of life in myriad forms.
+Over billions of years of evolutionary struggle, a grand ever-changing tapestry has stretched out over the earth with each species an interwoven, often fleeting, thread.

 The greatest of our world's stories, the story of life, is not one of individuals but of an extended family.
 Each new creature emerges from an unbroken line of successful ancestors, subtle variations on ancient patterns shrouded in the mists of time.
 Dependent for survival not only on chance and their individual potential but also on the health of their community, the species around them and their ecosystem.